ABRG-Models/GitTutorial/handson.md

 * git checkout -b
 * git merge

-Although I've not documented everything I've done, this is all stuff that you'll find in many online tutorials, including the Software Carpentry tutorial, so you can easily research and review the commands using the web.
+Although I've not documented everything I've done, these are common commands that you'll find in the many online tutorials (including the Software Carpentry tutorial mentioned in the talk slides), so you can easily research and review the commands for the homework exercise.